sopra-steria-norge/trondheim-cloud-community/terraform-intro/agenda.md

    - Account kind: "StorageV2"
    - Access tier: "Hot"
    - Replication type: "LRS"
    - Note that the storage account name needs to be globally unique.
-Bonus points if you find a better way of generating a unique name than adding your own initials.
+Bonus points if you find a different method than adding your own initials.
+Hint: look at the `random_string` resource.

 ## Break (15 minutes)